Rinaldo Cruzado: Club Juan Aurich

-On 15 July 2010 Cruzado joined Peruvian club Juan Aurich in the middle of the 2010 Torneo Descentralizado season.
-His choice to return to Peru was mainly due to his desire to be called up by new coach Sergio Markarian to the Peru national football team.
+On 15 July 2010, Cruzado joined Peruvian club Juan Aurich in the middle of the 2010 Torneo Descentralizado season.
+His choice to return to Peru was mainly due to his desire to be called up by new coach Sergio Markarián to the Peru national team.
 Cruzado made his official debut for Juan Aurich on 21 August 2010 in a league match away to José Gálvez FBC.
 The manager Juan Reynoso put Rinaldo in the 79th minute to secure the 1–0 victory.
 The following match he made his home debut at the Estadio Elías Aguirre against Colegio Nacional Iquitos, which he played the entire match as it finished in a 1–1 draw.
 Cruzado quickly won a starting role in the center of midfield and managed to play in all but one of the remaining matches of the 2010 Descentralizado season.
-He played his last match of the season at home against Cusco giants Cienciano.
-He received a red card in the 73rd minute as did his teammate Juan Carlos La Rosa in 46th minute, and eventually the match finished in a 2–3 win for Cienciano.
+He played his last match of the season at home against Cusco club Cienciano.
+He received a red card in the 73rd minute as did his teammate Juan Carlos La Rosa in 46th minute, and eventually the match finished in a 3–2 win for Cienciano.
 Juan Aurich finished the season in 6th place in the Aggregate table.